 To avoid sub-harmonic oscillations that result in unstable PWM pulses, a small negative-slope compensating ramp is added to the measured switch current before it is used to generate the PWM signal.
-The limit for the peak inductor current is not affected and is constant over the full duty cycle range.
+The slope compensation has no influence on the peak current limit which is maintained over full range of duty cycle.